Have you ever looked at your net filled with your latest catch and thought, what type of carp even is that? I know I certainly did in the beginning.

 They commonly have darker scales along their back and dark markings on their heads.

-They have similar shapes to common carp with full scale patterns and elongated dorsal fins.
+They are similar to common carp with full-scale patterns and elongated dorsal fins.

 Other Carp Species